-You may have recognized that I lifted that intro from the SL2 review's intro.
+You may have recognized that I lifted some of that intro from the SL2 review's intro.
 The EOS Rebel SL3 (named EOS 250D in Europe, EOS Kiss 10 in Japan and EOS 200D II in Asia/Oceania) is a replacement for the Canon EOS Rebel SL2 / 200D, though we can expect the SL2 to remain available in Canon's EOS lineup for some time into the future.
 Like the Rebel SL2, the Rebel SL3 enters the world as the smallest DSLR camera ever, with one exception.
-That exception is the discontinued initial Rebel SL model, the Canon EOS Rebel SL1 / 100D.
+That exception is the discontinued initial Rebel SL-series model, the Canon EOS Rebel SL1 / 100D.
 While the SL2 and SL3 increased very slightly in size, the features that caused that increase are certainly worth the additional dimensions.

 The SL line of cameras slots very slightly below Canon's flagship Rebel model, a position currently held by the Canon EOS Rebel T7i and nicely above the entry-level Rebel model, currently the Canon EOS Rebel T7.
 When I asked what the "SL" in the SL2 model name meant, Canon's official answer was: "It doesn't have a meaning".
 I hate to leave you disappointed, so ... consider SL to mean "Small" and "Light" as those are hallmarks of this camera.

-While mirrorless camera models such as the very-similar Canon EOS M50 are now competing very strongly with this DSLR line, the SL3 remains a great option for those wanting a small, light and affordable DSLR that is natively compatible with a huge array of lenses.
+While mirrorless camera models such as the very-similar Canon EOS M50 are now competing very strongly with this DSLR line, the SL3 remains a great option for those wanting a small, light, and affordable DSLR that is natively compatible with a huge array of lenses.
 This camera will be found highly attractive to families wanting great image quality from a camera that is convenient to always have with them.
 The SL3 is a great travel camera and those hiking long distances will also find the SL3 favorable.

 Here is a summary of the Canon EOS Rebel SL3 features.

-The Rebel SL3 gets Canon's latest 24 MP CMOS imaging sensor, the same model found in a very large number of current Canon EOS models, including the Canon EOS M50.
+The Rebel SL3 gets Canon's latest 24 MP CMOS imaging sensor, the same model found in a very large number of current Canon EOS models, including the aforementioned Canon EOS M50.

 |Canon EOS M5||1.6x||22.3 x 14.9mm||3.72µm||6000 x 4000||24.2||100%||f/6.0|